NDP expands Third Party Advertiser law to cover ‘Political Action Committee’ activities

 Alberta Party leadership race extended

-We have seen a lot of talk but not much activity in the Alberta Party leadership race since current leader Greg Clark announced he would step down 25 days ago.
+We have heard a lot of talk but have not seen much activity in the Alberta Party leadership race since current leader Greg Clark announced he would step down 25 days ago.
 The party released the rules of its leadership race on December 4 and, perhaps realizing the clock is ticking, moved the date of the leadership vote from February 7 to February 27.

 Ron Dunseith will serve as Chief Returning Officer for the Alberta Party’s 2018 leadership race.
-Dunseith served as President of the Progressive Conservative Association of Alberta from 1999 to 2002 and the Chief Returning Officer for campaign co-chairman of Dave Hancock‘s campaign during the PC Party’s 2006 leadership election.
+Dunseith served as President of the Progressive Conservative Association of Alberta from 1999 to 2002 and the Chief Returning Officer for the party’s 2017 leadership campaign.
+He also served as campaign co-chairman of Dave Hancock‘s campaign during the PC Party’s 2006 leadership election.

+So why won’t the NDP include out of province and union money?
+The first is because the provincial NDP have a financial services agreement in place with the federal NDP where the federal NDP can transfer money from Ottawa – with no donor or personal limit disclosure.
+The second is because of the Calgary & District New Democrat House Society – a society with identical membership to the NDP (literally codified in the society’s constitution) that can accept union money and in turn secures the NDP’s line of credit.
+These are deliberate loopholes written into both the Fair Elections Finance Act and now here.
+Tapcal Trust anyone?

+I have no concerns about unions financially supporting political parties because, and this may surprise you, unions aren’t wealthy.
+Any resources they contribute to a campaign pales in comparison to what unchecked businesses could contribute.